Seashore is a bitmap image editor. The program is open source. If the program is not coöperating, save your work and restart it.

 Some of the tools have the same shortcut key so pay attention when selecting a tool while using the program.
 (Click on the tool names and icons in the image below to jump to their explanations.)

-1. Rectangular Select (M - same shortcut as Elliptical Select) - selects a rectangular part of a layer for copying, drawing, floating or cropping.
+Selects a rectangular part of a layer for copying, drawing, floating or cropping.

 Options:

-Corner Radius - will round the corners.
+Corner Radius – will round the corners

-Aspect Ratio - forces an aspect ratio on your selection.
+Aspect Ratio – forces an aspect ratio on your selection

-Mode - determines whether your selection will be a New Selection or whether your selection will Add to, Subtract from, Intersect or Inverse Intersect other selections.
+Mode – determines whether your selection will be a New Selection or whether your selection will:

-return to Toolbox Panel
+return to Toolbox Panel image

-2. Elliptical Select (M - same shortcut as Rectangular Select) - selects an elliptical part of a layer for copying, drawing, floating or cropping.
+Selects an elliptical part of a layer for copying, drawing, floating or cropping.

 Options: